gwastro/pycbc/docs/index.rst

     Targeted analysis to detect gravitational-wave sources in association with gamma-ray bursts and other transient sources.
     +++
-    Expected for full implementation in PyCBC in the next year
+    Expected for full implementation in PyCBC in the next year.

 .. card:: Other applications
     :link:  apps